stukennedy/navigation_fa/README.md

     </fa-modifier>
 </fa-view>
 ```
 This iterates over an array on the `$scope` called `boxes` which holds a Famo.us `Transitionable` for each menu item.
-Note the `ng-hide=true` ... this fixes an issue when using Famo.us with Angular, whereby, if you style surfaces using CSS you end up with a ghost duplicate of the original surface, due to the way that Famo.us creates surfaces on the DOM.

 As you can see, the array of menu items are modified according to each respective Transitionable, which we will affect from the controller.
 Other parameters are also set in the controller, such as the size of the boxes.
 We also have a cursor surface which will be moved vertically to highlight the selected item.